The College of Health Professions offers advising and information to students interested

 nursing, exercise science, and athletic training.
 With careful planning, students

 can complete their prerequisite course requirements in conjunction with the requirements

 for their bachelor’s degree program.

-For more Information, contact Dr. Marcie Weinstein, Associate Dean in the College
+For more Information, contact Britt Martin in the Physician Assistant Studies program,

-of Health Professions, at mweinstein AT_TOWSON.
-You can receive guidance about meeting the Physician Assistant program prerequisite
+at bmartin AT_TOWSON to schedule an appointment.
+You can receive guidance about meeting the Physician

-requirements, along with the advising you receive from your major.
+Assistant program prerequisite requirements, along with the advising you receive from

 - graduation from a physician assistant program that is accredited by the Accreditation